Sardingfish/MOON_ECLIPSE/README.md

 <p align = "center">Figure 1.
 Schematic diagram of the spatial relationship between the earth, the moon and the sun at the time before the eclipse</p>

-In the Figure 1, S is the sun, E is the earth, M is the moon, and O is the earth's umbra cone.
-At the beginning of the deficit, there is an Angle between the vector OE and OM, Angle MOE, which is equal to the sum of the Angle oh-1, the earth's relative shadow cone, and oh2, the moon's relative shadow cone.
+Where S, E and M are the sun, the earth and the moon; O is the earth's umbra cone; ∠EOM is the Angle between the vectors EO and MO; ∠OE and ∠OM are the angular radii of the earth and moon relative to the shadow cone, respectively.
+When an eclipse occurs, ∠EOM is equal to ∠OE plus ∠OM.